nichiesystems/uswdocs/src/faq/android/fr/bitcoin/why-bitcoin-transaction-stays-pending.md

-# Why Bitcoin transaction stays pending?
+# Why Bitcoin transactions stays pending?

 The most common reason for the transaction to remain in pending state for long is when there are a lot of pending transactions on the network and the fee set for the given transaction is below the network average.